vdt/corda/docs/source/soft-locking.rst

     :start-after: DOCSTART SoftLockAPI
     :end-before: DOCEND SoftLockAPI

-The general purpose API function for retrieving states has also been enhanced to include a flag indicating whether soft locked states should be included:
+You can also control whether soft locked states are retrieved in general vault queries by setting an optional boolean `includeSoftLockedStates` flag (which is set to *true* by default)

 .. literalinclude:: ../../core/src/main/kotlin/net/corda/core/node/services/Services.kt
     :language: kotlin